kasim666/MoltiniOSTutorial/Tutorial/index.md

     }
 ```

 Next open up the main storyboard again.
 Use the hotkey `alt` +`cmd`+`enter` to bring up the assistant editor next to the interface designer.
-Hold `ctrl` while dragging from email text field to the `LoginController`'s code.
+Hold `ctrl` while dragging from the email text field to the `LoginController`'s code.
 You can create outlets for both the email text field and password text field, plus the login button.

 ```
 import UIKit